Paouky/paouky-docs/docs/about-grin/story.md

 # Grin's Story

 ## Mimblewimble
-On *Mon Aug 01 2016* a user named 'majorplayer' logged into the `#bitcoin-wizards` IRC channel, dropped a file hosted on a Tor hidden server, and immediately logged out.
+On *Mon Aug 01 2016* a user named 'majorplayer' logged into the `#bitcoin-wizards` IRC channel, dropped a text file hosted on a Tor server and then dissappeared.
 The document[^1] was titled MIMBLEWIMBLE and authored under the psuedonym Tom Elvis Jedusor.
-It described a radically different method to construct transactions.
+It described a protocol which is both private and extremely lightweight.

 !!! note ""
     Tom Elvis Jedusor is the French name for Tom Riddle (Lord Voldemort) from the Harry Potter book series.